 Volunteering gives you the opportunity to contribute to your community and help establish a personal and professional network.
 You can also make new friends, practice English and develop leadership skills that can be transferable to a career.

 Please note: You do not need to be a West Vancouver resident to volunteer for most opportunities (although you do for committees and working groups).
 Most volunteer positions have a minimum age requirement of 14 years.
-Some volunteer placements require a criminal record check.
+Some volunteer placements require a Police Information Check (PIC).

 Detailed information is below.